plfa/plfa.github.io/src/plfa/part1/Naturals.lagda.md

 the 1920's.
 I was told a joke: "It should be called schönfinkeling, but currying is tastier".
 Only later did I learn that the explanation of the misattribution was itself a misattribution.
-The idea actually appears in the _Begriffschrift_ of Gottlob Frege, published in 1879.
+The idea actually appears in the _Begriffsschrift_ of Gottlob Frege, published in 1879.

 ## The story of creation, revisited